-The Company has established an ESOP for the benefit of Directors, officers, senior executives and consultants.
-No securities have been issued under the ESOP during the current year (2019: Nil).
+The Company has established an Employee Share Option Plan ("ESOP") for the benefit of Directors, officers, senior executives, employees and consultants.
+No securities have been issued under the ESOP during the current year (2020: Nil).

 Transactions with directors and key management personnel